txemavs/noaviewer/README.md

 # noaviewer
-Image resizer
+App to find and resize images.

+It's a dirty weekend project in 2009, it's just here to have examples of:
-This is a small python application with a Tkinter user interface.
-Needs Python Imaging Library to resize the images.
+ * A small python application with a Tkinter user interface.
+ * How to edit images with Python Imaging Library

+Labels are in spanish.